illustration of bookshop

 Our Story.

-The idea for House of Books & Friends was born during the pandemic in 2021.
-Gunnercooke llp founder and chair of the gunnercooke foundation, Darryl Cooke, recognised the impact that lockdown was having on those around him and in wider society.
+The idea for House of Books & Friends was born during the pandemic. gunnercooke llp founder and chair of the gunnercooke foundation, Darryl Cooke, recognised the impact that lockdown was having on those around him and in wider society and wanted to do something about it.

-We believe bookshops can play a powerful role in combatting loneliness through their power of connection.
+We believe bookshops play a powerful role in bringing communities together and so combatting loneliness through the power of connection.
 Reading, discussing books, buying books, listening to authors and writing can connect us physically, intellectually, emotionally and spiritually.
 When we read, we are not alone.

 House of Books & Friends doesn’t stop there however.
-Whilst you can enjoy the community of our lovely bookshop and cafe, every penny spent also goes forward to support projects and not for profit partners, directly addressing social isolation and loneliness.
+Whilst you can enjoy the community of our lovely bookshop and cafe, every penny spent also goes forward to support projects and not for profit partners also directly addressing social isolation and loneliness.

 Whether you seek comfort and company and want to forge relationships and attend events.
 Or whether you want to support the cause and social well-being by spending your money with us there are many ways you can get involved.